Aider-AI/aider/aider/website/docs/usage/lint-test.md

 If you want to have aider compile code after each edit, you can use the lint and test commands to achieve this.

-- You might want want to recompile each file which was modified to check for compile errors.
+- You might want to recompile each file which was modified to check for compile errors.
 To do this,
 provide a `--lint-cmd` which both lints and compiles the file.